 Why Hybrid Workplaces are important?

-Although virtual working has kept the organizations moving even during peak pandemic waves, a large proportion of the workforce also craves to return to the office for at least a part of the week.
+Although virtual working has kept organizations moving even during peak pandemic waves, a large proportion of the workforce also craves to return to the office for at least a part of the week.

 This is because, although work-from-home serves the purpose, it is no longer the preferred mode of work.
 Employee burnout, a dispersed workforce, and a lack of organizational culture have been the rising causes of concern among companies.